 Jodye has called the Rocky Mountains home her whole life, from Evergreen to Boulder to Denver.
 With degrees in film and anthropology and an MBA in marketing and data analytics, she loves combining left- and right-brain thinking to design everything from communications plans to collateral to people systems.
 Her current role with the Foundation allows her to bring the worlds of marketing and human resources together to align both internal and external communications with our values as an organization.
 When not at work, Jodye can be found hiking, knitting, exploring new coffee shops, or tending to her (over) abundance of house plants.

-Anne Orban grew up in the Black Hills of South Dakota but is happy to now call Colorado home.
-Anne has a passion for storytelling and working for nonprofits.
+Anne Marie grew up in the Black Hills of South Dakota but is happy to now call Colorado home.
+Anne Marie has a passion for storytelling and working for nonprofits.
 She has spent her career working in various fields, including travel and tourism, live theatre, and, most recently, lung cancer research.
 She has enjoyed learning the ins and outs of the nonprofit world through her previous roles.
-Anne holds a bachelor’s in mass communication and journalism and a master’s in marketing.
-She currently loves running the foundation’s social media pages, email campaigns, and everything in between.
-Anne can usually be found walking her three dogs (Honey, Gryffindor, and Nora), out on a hiking trail, or playing Aminal Crossing.
+Anne Marie holds a bachelor’s in mass communication and journalism and a master’s in marketing.
+She currently loves running the foundation’s, email campaigns, managing the website, and everything in between.
+Anne Marie can usually be found walking her three dogs (Honey, Gryffindor, and Nora), out on a hiking trail with her husband, or playing Animal Crossing.

 Lee has spent her entire career—over 35 years— in nonprofit human service organizations in the Denver metropolitan area.
 Professionally, she identifies as a health educator and health literacy advocate, an identity that comes to life in her work as our Director of Programs.
 Lee and her husband Dennis are hopelessly devoted ballroom dancers,the parents of a wonderful son(who has four children of his own), and dog parents to the world’s cutest terrier mix named Wasabi.
 Lee also loves to bike, hike, snowshoe, and is a competitive, extremely proud organic gardener.
 She truly enjoys her busy life and work with so many families in need!